An android emulator will let you run android apps & games on your PC.

 What is an android emulator for PC?

-The number of Android emulators available for PC has grown.
 So what is the point of using an Android emulator?
 There are several reasons why people might want to run Android apps on a PC.
 For example, developers might use an emulator on their PCs to test apps they are currently working on, while others might want to play Android games that aren’t available for PC.
 Alternatively, some may enjoy the experience of playing a favorite game on a larger screen, want to use a mouse and keyboard approach to gaming, or want to run communication apps such as Snapchat, Viber, Whatsapp, and more on a desktop.
 Others might choose an emulator to check out different Android operating systems to see which they prefer before deciding what to use on their mobile device.
 Using an Android emulator also means that even users without an Android smartphone can download apps from the Google Play Store to their PCs.

 What are the Best Android Emulator For PC/Laptop?